preemptive/jsdefender-samples/Ionic/Ionic5Angular11/README.md

-# PreEmptive Ionic Angular sample app
+# JSDefender Ionic Angular sample application

 ## Project Info
-This is a sample Ionic Angular app where [JsDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with Ionic 5 Angular 11.
+This is a sample Ionic Angular app where [JSDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with Ionic 5 Angular 11.

 ## About the BackEnd
 This project displays a list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API upon landing the app.
 SWAPI (Star Wars API) is an open-source project which provides the Star Wars Data and used here for the demonstration purpose.